yosephdev/caculator-app/README.md

 ## Next steps

-Users should be able to:
+Build it further so that users can be able to:

 - See the size of the elements based on their device's screen size
 - Adjust the color theme based on their preference